 Notes

-- Sugar - Replace with maple syrup or honey for a touch of sweetness.
+- Sugar: Replace with honey for a touch of sweetness.

 Looks like the best one yet.
 Still think it needs celery, like the red peppers too.
 Green olives and I'm sold.